 Safeguarding covers more than the contribution made to child protection in relation to individual children.
 It also encompasses issues such as pupil health and safety, bullying, arrangements for meeting the medical needs of children providing first aid, school security, drugs and substance misuse, gang related activity and promoting positive behaviour.
-Determining the most appropriate agency to consult with or refer to should be made by referring to the Children and Young People's Services Resource Guide for Professionals.
+Determining the most appropriate agency to consult with or refer to should be made by referring to the Local Offer and/or Hackney's Early Help Offer.